 An individual strand of fiber twisted together is called a single.
 These singles can be used on their own or plied with other singles with varying degrees of twist for a variety of reasons—to impart strength, to make a thicker yarn, or to balance the yarn.
 Different fibers call for different treatments.
 (For advise on weaving with commercial singles, check out my Knitty column from Deep Fall 2016.)

-Yarns that are tightly plied and smooth are traditionally thought of as good weaving yarns.
-Tender, loosely plied, or softly spun yarns are often shunned.
+Yarns that are worsted spun, tightly plied, and smooth are traditionally thought of as good weaving yarns.
+Woolen spun, tender, loosely plied, or softly spun yarns are often shunned.
 There is a trade-off between these two extremes.
 You want yarn that will be strong, but you may also want it to be pliable.
 Your choice depends on your end use.

 The type of fiber and what animal it comes from lends a lot of character to the final product.
 For the fascinating topic of breed-specific wools, check out Deborah Robson’s free Craftsy class Know Your Wool.
 I had the supreme pleasure of acting as her producer for this class.